Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

     We now have one test server running in Amazon.
 If I want to replicate this server elsewhere (e.g. suppose we make a private cloud for on.lab using openstack), how do I do it?
 Is the process automatic?
 Can I still use Amazon for storage and as a CDN?
 If so, how?

 **Heryandi**
-A script to set the server up in one step can definitely be written, though it will probably not be fully automatic.
+A script to set the server up can definitely be written, though it will probably not be fully automatic (e.g.: may need to manually change nginx `server_name` value).
 As for using Amazon only for storage/CDN, I am quite sure that it is possible with the API.
 For example, the python API is available [here](http://boto.readthedocs.org/en/latest/s3_tut.html).
 **Heryandi End**